Check out these surprising, interesting facts about Linux and its extensive use today. If there is anything to add, please share it in the comments.

 When Linux Torvalds introduced the first kernel, it had only 10,250 lines of codes and occupied only 65 KB.
 For comparison, the present number of lines of Linux codes is composed of more than 27 million.

 Let’s now talk about the variables and their values in the

 reboot.h header file in the Linux kernel source repository.
 Did you know that there is an Easter egg hidden in the Linux

 reboot() system call?

-There are some checks in place on the
+There are some checks on the

-magic2.
 The first one is pretty straightforward – it only accepts

 0xfee1dead as a value.
 However,